valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.0.0/README.md

 Processes, decision tables, forms, and task list configurations have been moved from separate menu items into tabs under the **Case Management** screen.
 This change provides a more unified and contextual view of all elements that belong to a specific Case Definition, making it easier for users to manage and navigate case configurations.

+#### Minor changes

+- Notifications from Toastr have been replaced with Carbon notifications.

 #### Breaking change: now using Keycloak username

 In Valtimo 12, Valtimo services were configured by default to use the Keycloak user ID.